 For more than 40 years, business litigation attorney James G. Schwartz has represented businesses and business owners in the Bay Area in both transactional matters and litigation involving fraud and deceptive business practices.
-Contact us today at (925) 463-1073 or online to schedule a free and confidential consultation with a member of our team.
+Contact us today at (925) 463-1073 or online to schedule an initial confidential consultation with a member of our team.

 More Blog Posts:

 U.S. Supreme Court Considers How the Alien Tort Statute Applies to Corporations in California and Around the Country, Pleasanton Business & Commercial Law Blog, February 20, 2018